OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  A 32-bit unsigned value, stored in the little-endian order.

- > Again, like the 3rd field of this structure, this field is "pulled" to the segment headers in
+ > Like the 1st and 3rd field of this structure, this field is "pulled" to the segment headers in
  > order to avoid accessing tier counters area altogether, when there is only one tier in a segment
  > chain.